bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 I disagree.
 The above sounds like OOP arguments for getting setters and getters for `std::vector` elements.
-That does not really hide access, it just raises performance questions, by not providing an afficient basis of operations for the type:
+That does not really hide access, it just raises performance questions, by not providing an efficient basis of operations for the type:

 > A basis is efficient if and only if any procedure implemented using it is
 > as efficient as an equivalent procedure written in terms of an alternative basis.